Moira282/Moira-Portfolio/SPSS-Proyects/Burnout in University Working Students.md

-# 📊 Burnout in University Working Students
+# 📊 Burnout in University Employed Students
 **Development and Validation of a Measurement Scale**

 ## 📌 Problem Statement